Quantum Euler angles and agency-dependent spacetime: Quantum rotation matrices in

 Among the states of this form that satisfy \eqref{criterio rotazione classica}, we need to find those for which the uncertainties are kept under control.
 The best way to do this is to demand that the coefficients $\{c_n\}$ minimize the functional

 where $\mu$ is a Lagrange multiplier enforcing normalization of $\ket{\psi}$.
 In general, solving the minimization problem \eqref{functional} is a daunting task computationally.
 Therefore, in \cref{Numerical construction sec} we invoke physical intuition to construct these states.
 Fixing a value for $q$, we build superpositions of states $\ket{n,\phi,\chi}$ centered around a certain $\Bar{n} \in \mathbb{N}$.
 The expectation values and uncertainties relative to such states will reproduce deformations of classical rotation matrices specified by angles $\qty(\theta(\Bar{n}),\phi,\chi)$, in the sense of \eqref{criterio rotazione classica}.

-The states so obtained serve the purpose of showing, at least semi-classically, the effects of the quantum deformation of the rotation group.
+It is worth noticing that there is a special class of such semi-classical rotations for which some simplifications arise.
+This is the case of rotations with $\theta = \pi$ around axes of the $x-y$ plane.
+The classical theory predicts that $\chi=0$ and a generic $\phi$ select a direction in the $x-y$ plane ($\phi=\pi/2$ selects a rotation around the $x$-axis, while $\phi=0$ selects one around the $y$-axis) around which we rotate of an angle $\theta$.
+As emphasized before, since $\phi,\chi$ behave classically, the quantum numbers associated to these angles specify the axis of rotation also in the quantum case.
+For the case $\theta(0)=\pi$, building a superposition of basis states is not necessary to satisfy \eqref{criterio rotazione classica} and the basis state $\ket{0,\phi,0}$ is sufficient to describe the corresponding semi-classical rotation around an axis in the $x-y$ plane, specified by $\phi$.
+The expectation value of $R_q$ on such state is